BobTheBuidler/mypycify/README.md

       **/*.h
     # Optional:
     # pip-cache-dependency-path: requirements.txt
+    # ccache: false  # Set to true to enable ccache for C/C++ compilation
 ```

 **Note:** The `hash-key` input must be provided as a multiline string (YAML block scalar), with one file glob per line.
 Do not use a YAML list or a comma-separated string—use the `|` syntax as shown above.

+> **Tip:**
+> The `ccache` input controls whether ccache is used for C/C++ compilation (Linux/macOS only).
+> - For small libraries, ccache installation can take 30–120 seconds and may outweigh the benefit, so disabling ccache is recommended for fast builds.
+> - For larger libraries with significant C/C++ compilation, enabling ccache can greatly speed up repeated builds.
+> - The default is `false`.

 ## Inputs